Practice Hub

 P = P_{0}*(1 + r)^t

 A person weighs 72 kg and is 1.78 meters tall.
-Calculate their Body Mass Index (BMI) using:
+Calculate their Body Mass Index (BMI) using the weight and height variables:

 \text{BMI} = \frac{\text{weight}}{\text{height}^2}